Yes, Olowe of Ise, Let The Women Bring Their Gifts

 152 x 92 cm

-Post-lockdown I was moved to paint and find answers within myself when observing the inequalities and injustices that have reared their head again at this time.
+Post-lockdown, I was moved to paint and find answers within myself when observing the inequities and injustices that have reared their head again at this time.

 Within Olowe of Ise's magnificent sculptures, he always portrayed the value of the female energy and the role it plays in rescuing, reconstructing and nurturing a civil environment.